wp-plugins/thinktwit/readme.txt

 It is likely that you have not entered your Twitter API credentials.
 Please see the Installation tab for more details and check your PHP error log for any errors (such as incorrect authentication or rate limiting with Twitter).

+= Where can I see ThinkTwit errors? =
+You can look in the normal error log for your PHP setup.
+By default this is the error_log file within the root server of your Wordpress installation but this may differ for each installation so if you are unsure please ask your server administrator.

+= Why do I keep seeing the following error "ThinkTwit error: Twitter responded with an unexpected error - [message=Rate limit exceeded, code=88]"? =
+This means that you are making too many requests to Twitter.
+If you are not using caching you should turn this on, and if you are already using it then you should decrease the frequency that requests are made e.g. change update frequency from "Live (cached)" to "Hourly".

 == Internationalisation (i18n) ==